Falkor/falkorlib/README.md

 ### Gem Management

-See `lib/falkorlib/tasks/gem.rake`: you just have to add the followig line to your Rakefile:
+See `lib/falkorlib/tasks/gem.rake`: you just have to add the following line to your Rakefile:

 ```
-require "falkorlib/tasks/gem"
+require "falkorlib/tasks/gem"    # OR
 ```

 Also, you can adapt the versioning scheme to target a gem management by altering the